American Automobile Association

-American Automobile Association (AAA) (Note: commonly pronounced as "Triple A" or "Three A" but also pronounced as individual letters) is a federation of motor clubs throughout North America.
+The American Automobile Association (AAA) (Note: Commonly pronounced as "Triple A" or "Three A" but also pronounced as individual letters) is a federation of motor clubs throughout North America.
 AAA is a privately held not-for-profit national member association and service organization with over 60 million members in the United States and Canada.
 AAA provides services to its members, including roadside assistance and others.
 Its national headquarters are in Heathrow, Florida.